New homes in England are now assessed on both a carbon target (TER) and a fabric target (TFEE).

 The U value suggested for external walls is 0.18 W/m2K.
 This may present a problem for constructors who want to maintain a 300mm brick-cavity-block structure for habit or space reasons.

-Even with the best performing blockwork and full fill insulation I couldn’t find a single combination that could get below 0.24 W/m2K without expanding the wall size.
+Even with the best performing blockwork and full fill insulation we couldn’t find a single combination that could get below 0.24 W/m2K without expanding the wall size.
 Far below the 0.30 W/m2K limit, but nowhere near our model design target.

-Each project will be different, but I would not be surprised if the majority choose to lose out here and create better floors and roofs – a tactic that paid off for our farmhouse.
+Each project will be different, but we would not be surprised if the majority choose to lose out here and create better floors and roofs – a tactic that paid off for our farmhouse.

 That said, there’s nothing to stop the determined builder getting a wall U value this low by increasing the cavity size to 125mm.
 The most likely combination here would be 75mm of a well known PIR board and 50mm air.